The New Zealand Institute

-To further this education we consistently provide educative sessions at our AGM as well as speakers for educative initiatives put on by other organisations (such as the NZLS and IPSANZ).
+To further this education we consistently provide education sessions at our annual conference as well as speakers for education initiatives put on by other organisations (such as the NZLS and IPSANZ).

 One of our most important functions has been to frame and maintain a code of conduct for Members.
 This ensures that the public and other Members can have confidence in dealing with a Member of the NZIPA.